 - .
 Governmental action that prohibits Sunoco R&M from using MTBE in the gasoline it produces if Sunoco R&M reasonably believes in good faith that this action will jeopardize its ability to satisfy its minimum revenue or throughput obligations. - .
-The inability of Sunoco R&M and us to agree on the amount of any surcharge required to be paid by Sunoco R&M to cover substantial and unanticipated costs that we may incur in complying with new laws or governmental regulations applicable to our Terminal Facilities. - .
+The inability of Sunoco R&M and us to agree on the amount of any surcharge required to be paid by Sunoco R&M to cover substantial and unanticipated costs that we may incur in complying with new laws or governmental regulations applicable to our Terminal Facilities.

+- .
 A decision by Sunoco R&M to shut down or reconfigure one or more of its refineries if Sunoco R&M reasonably believes in good faith that such event will jeopardize its ability to satisfy its minimum revenue or throughput obligations.
 Factors that might lead Sunoco R&M to shut down or reconfigure a refinery include: - reduced demand for refined products produced at the refinery; - increasingly stringent environmental regulations.
-For example, Sunoco R&M has estimated that it will be required to make capital expenditures of approximately \$300 million to \$400 million over the next five years at its refineries to bring them into compliance with the Environmental Protection Agency's new rules limiting the sulfur in motor gasoline and diesel fuel;

-- a catastrophic event at a refinery, such as a major fire, flood, or explosion; and - environmental proceedings or other litigation that could limit all or a portion of the operations at a refinery.
+For example, Sunoco R&M has estimated that it will be required to make capital expenditures of approximately \$300 million to \$400 million over the next five years at its refineries to bring them into compliance with the Environmental Protection Agency's new rules limiting the sulfur in motor gasoline and diesel fuel; - a catastrophic event at a refinery, such as a major fire, flood, or explosion; and - environmental proceedings or other litigation that could limit all or a portion of the operations at a refinery.
 As part of a Clean Air Act enforcement initiative, the EPA has requested information relating to potential violations of the Clean Air Act from Sunoco R&M and other refiners.
 The EPA has entered into consent agreements with several refiners that require them to make significant capital expenditures to install control equipment to reduce emissions of sulfur dioxide, nitrogen oxides, and particulate matter.
-Sunoco R&M has received notices of violation from the EPA relating to its Marcus Hook, Philadelphia, and Toledo refineries and is currently evaluating its position.
-As part of this initiative, Sunoco R&M could be required to make significant capital expenditures.
+Pursuant to this enforcement initiative, Sunoco R&M recently has received notices of violation from the EPA relating to its Marcus Hook, Philadelphia, and Toledo refineries.
+Sunoco R&M is currently evaluating the notices of violation for all three refineries to determine how it will respond.
+In resolving these notices of violation, Sunoco R&M could be required to make significant capital expenditures, operate these refineries at reduced levels, and pay significant penalties.
 See "Business--Environmental Regulation."

 Depending on the ultimate cost of complying with existing and future environmental regulations or proceedings, Sunoco R&M may determine that it is more economical to reduce production at a refinery or shut down all or a portion of a refinery rather than make these capital expenditures.
+Sunoco R&M's obligations under the pipelines and terminals storage and throughput agreement would be reduced in this event and our ability to make distributions to our unitholders would also be reduced.